 Number of Sleepers.
 If you share your bed with your partner, or your children share a bed, then motion isolation is an important property to consider when it comes to mastering how to choose a mattress.
 Memory foam mattresses are well-known for their motion isolation abilities, making them the ideal choice for any member of the family who sleeps lightly and can be easily disturbed by movement.

 Back Pain Requirements.
 When you struggle routinely with back or body pain, it’s important to find a mattress that meets your needs for support.
 Memory foam mattresses hug muscles and joints and are designed to help with spinal alignment.
 Hybrid mattresses, on the other hand, combine the contouring of memory foam with the added stability of coils to deliver full-body support, making them ideal for full-body support.
 Sleep positions also factor into this - if you’re a family of stomach sleepers, then a softer mattress can cause strain to your pressure points.

 Safety & Cleanliness.
 Don’t compromise on quality when there are little ones involved.
-The quality of the materials that go into making your mattress plays a role in exacerbating allergy symptoms, so make sure they have some level of independent certification, such as those awarded by CertiPUR-US® and Oeko-Tex®, which can allow you to rest assured.
+The quality of the materials that go into making your mattress plays a role in exacerbating allergy symptoms, so make sure they have some level of independent certification, such as those awarded by CertiPUR-US®, which can allow you to rest assured.
 When buying mattresses for children, finding something with a removable or washable cover is also going to save a lot of time in the long run.

 Once you’ve figured how to choose a mattress type that’s perfect for your family, the next step is to figure out the right size.
 Mattress sizes are closely linked with sleep quality, especially for young sleepers who can quickly outgrow a mattress.
 The perfect mattress size also plays a huge role in the general design of the bedroom - if you buy a mattress that’s too big for the bedroom, the bedroom might feel small, cramped, and anything but relaxing.